EnteSuessSauer/HypeStats/README.md

 ### Requirements

-- Java 17 or higher
+- Java 17 or higher (OpenJDK or Oracle JDK)
 - One of the following:
-  - Maven (for auto-compilation and running)
+  - Maven 3.6.0 or higher (for auto-compilation and running)
-  - JavaFX SDK (or let HypeStats download it for you)
+  - JavaFX SDK 17+ (or let HypeStats download it for you)

+### Installation

+1. Download or clone the repository
+2. Ensure Java 17+ is installed and available in your PATH
+   - Verify with `java -version` in your terminal/command prompt
+3. Optionally install Maven (required for development)
+   - Windows: Download from [Maven's website](https://maven.apache.org/download.cgi) and add to PATH
+   - Mac: `brew install maven`
+   - Linux: Use your distribution's package manager (e.g., `apt install maven`)

 ### Quick Start

 #### Windows
-1. Download or clone the repository
+1. Double-click `HypeStats.bat`
+2. The launcher will automatically detect Maven (even if not in PATH), check dependencies, and run the application

+#### Mac/Linux
+1. Make the launcher executable: `chmod +x run.sh`
-2. Run `HypeStats.bat`
+2. Run `./run.sh`
 3. The launcher will automatically detect and use the best available method to run the application

-#### Mac/Linux
-1. Download or clone the repository
-2. Make the launcher executable: `chmod +x run.sh`
-3. Run `./run.sh`
-4. The launcher will automatically detect and use the best available method to run the application

 ### Test Mode